pmahdavi/reasoning-gym/GALLERY.md

 Some butterflies are whales?
 (Answer Yes or No)
 Answer: No
-Metadata: {'premise1': 'Some butterflies are not tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some butterflies are whales', 'is_valid': False, 'type': 'syllogism'}
+Metadata: {'source_dataset': 'syllogism', 'source_index': 2, 'premise1': 'Some butterflies are not tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some butterflies are whales', 'is_valid': False, 'type': 'syllogism'}

 ````